 It could be argued that ProCo sat somewhere between BranCo and StronCo on the spectrum of approach to this project.
 ProCo had done work for the client before, has a reputation for taking on challenging projects, and is noted for its non-traditional ways of working.
-From the public sector client's perspective having interest from these three bidders would have provided it with confidence that the project was seen as viable and commercially attractive.
+This project was therefore considered to be an interesting, but not critical project to pursue.
+From the public sector client's perspective having interest from these three bidders would have provided it with confidence that the project was seen as technically viable and commercially attractive.

-The following subsections briefly consider critical elements of the project
+The following subsections briefly consider critical elements of the project as primary relating to the two main protagonists on this project: StronCo and BranCo.